tcjennings/tcjennings.github.io/_posts/2016-06-21-The-Dashboard.md

 }
 ```

 Here I've broken "usage" into a separate object with "value" and "units" keys, where "value" would be the scalar value of a consumed utility, and "units" is how that value is measured.
+I've also changed 'date' to '@timestamp' so my documents fit the name by which this field is conventionally known.
 I'll populate this JSON with details from my most recent gas bill.

 ```json
 {